 Within our homo sapiens time of 30 minute-period-in-year, our generation, a 5-minute glimpse of time in one year, is the most privileged yet the most destructive and will leave the worst legacy ever to our children and grandchildren.

 We lack knowledge on the depth and width of the consequences of global warming above 2 degrees over the year 1850 baseline.
 In human health, the estimates based on the impact of vector-borne infections, water restricted-related diarrheal diseases, crops` impact-related malnutrition and heat waves.
 The analysis by WHO renders an estimate of 250,000 excess annual mortality with 2 degrees increase.
 While that may sound tragic enough, it only represents a 0,3% increase in mortality and ill health, highly likely a gross underestimate of the impact we`ll suffer from the dramatic and unprecedented climate and environmental change we`re responsible for.

-This tragic death toll is higher than the Second World War.
+This tragic death toll is over three times that of the Second World War.
 Man-made climate change is a silent Third World War with no weapons, just blind (the worst kind, the one which refuses to see) negligence (as if we were driving without seeing, and constantly killing others…), it mainly kills people with no responsibility in carbon emissions, as 80% of deaths will take place in the non-polluting tropics.